ofirmirkin/Shoebot/README.md

 Check out our videos to see the robot in action!
 The footage shows the robot navigating its environment, detecting obstacles, and making predictions on unseen objects.

 ### Demos
-(Turn on the sound!
-The robot plays a tune depending on the prediction.)
+Turn up the sound!
+The robot responds with unique tunes and LED colors based on the prediction results:

+- **Shoe detected**: The robot activates an alarm sound, and its LED flashes red and blue.
+- **Slipper detected**: A cheerful melody plays and the LED turns green.
+- **No object detected**: No reaction occurs.

 #### Stationary

 https://github.com/user-attachments/assets/989e52c6-69aa-4ac2-920c-00b09cbddd62